Master degree programme: Computer Science in Engineering

 What to expect

-Unlike the related Bachelor's program, there are no mandatory courses in the Master's program Computer Science in Engineering.
+Unlike the related Bachelor's programme, there are no mandatory courses in the Master's programme Computer Science in Engineering.
 Here, you can freely choose from the areas of "Software & Systems Engineering," "Technical Computer Science and Adaptive Systems", as well as "Mechatronics and Production" to enhance the competencies you are interested in.
 This allows you to create a course profile tailored to your personal skills and interests: whether broad-based or specialized in one specific direction, the choice is yours.

 Highlights